kube-green/kube-green.github.io/docs/configuration.md

 ### Sleep without wake up

-The follow configuration sets a sleep to 20:00 from monday to friday (in Rome timezone) for the default managed resources  and the `CronJobs`.
-The wake up is not set, so the resources will be suspended until them will be manually changed (for example, through a redeployment).
+The following configuration sets a sleep time to 20:00 from Monday to Friday (in Rome timezone) for the default managed resources and the `CronJobs`.
+The wake up time is not set, so the resources will be suspended until they are manually changed (for example, through a redeployment).

 ```yaml
 apiVersion: kube-green.com/v1alpha1